JanBednarik/micropython-ws2812/README.md

 bus 1 then just copy `example_simple.py` or `example_advanced.py` as `main.py`
 to your pyboard and reset your pyboard.

-Here is a video of `example_advanced.py` in action: http://youtu.be/ADYxiG40UJ0
+Video of `example_advanced.py` in action: http://youtu.be/ADYxiG40UJ0

+`example_240_leds.py` are some animations for 4 meters of NeoPixels strip with 240 RGB LEDs.
+In action video: http://youtu.be/vb5l3h1-TqA

 Wiring
 ------